 Wentworth Cheswell was a teacher, auditor, assessor, selectman, and Justice of the Peace in New Hampshire.
-When he was elected town Constable of Newmarket, New Hampshire in 1768, he became the first African American elected to public office in the United States.
+When he was elected town Constable of Newmarket, New Hampshire in 1768, he became the second person of African ancestry, after Mathias de Sousa of the Maryland colony, to be elected to public office in what would become the United States.

 Cheswell, born on April 11, 1745 in Newmarket, New Hampshire, was listed in the census as white but was considered mulatto because his father Hopestill Cheswell was a bi-racial, free-born black man, and his mother Catherine (Keniston) was Caucasian.
 The Cheswell family name and all descendants are linked to Richard Cheswell, a former enslaved person.